 Complete monitoring for any type of server

 Monitoring your servers is a business-critical task.
 And still, most companies face disruptions in server performance or even permanent damage.
 Slow and unstable performance of IT infrastructure leads to inefficiency, unsatisfied customers and a loss in revenue.
 But what is server monitoring and why do these problems occur when it is not set up properly?

 The main reasons are blind spots in your server monitoring or the fact that important assets had to be excluded from the monitoring system for other reasons.
-Without visibility you cannot gain insights.
+Without visibility, you cannot gain insights.
 This lack of detail thus leads to issues that cannot be localized and mitigated.

 Physical servers need monitoring just like virtual servers do.
 The latter also includes cloud assets and virtualized servers.
 You can very quickly end up with many different types of servers that are set up for various purposes.